 Protecting and conserving biodiversity in an active farming region

-In May 2015, Council adopted a Biodiversity Management Strategy (BMS) to protect and enhance biodiversity in our Local Government Area (LGA), which is an active farming region.
+In May 2015, Council adopted a 20-year Biodiversity Management Strategy (BMS) to protect and enhance the truly unique and rich biodiversity in our Local Government Area (LGA).

 Learn more about our BMS with the Lismore Biodiversity Management Strategy video.

 In late 2019, Council commenced the first of its four-yearly reviews of the BMS.
 The purpose of these regular, operational reviews is to ensure that Council is on track to deliver the expected outcomes of the BMS, and that the best available knowledge and techniques are employed in its delivery.
 A number of positive gains have already been achieved in the first four years, enabled by the commencement of a special rate variation (SRV) in 2016 to fund the implementation of projects and with significant commitment from Council, its community and industries.
 However, there is still much work to be done and we are in it for the long run!

 While much of the revised BMS remains essentially the same as the original BMS, some key revisions include a redefined framework that aims to more clearly convey the links between the overall goals of the BMS with longer-term strategies and objectives, and then 75 actions that focus on the next 5-year period to achieve these.